Symbiogenesis: Endosymbiosis of protomitochondria

-Endosymbiotic theory for the origin of mitochondria suggests that the proto-eukaryote engulfed a protomitochondrion, and this endosymbiont became an organelle.
+Endosymbiotic theory for the origin of mitochondria suggests that the proto-eukaryote engulfed a protomitochondrion, and this endosymbiont became an organelle, a major step in eukaryogenesis, the creation of the eukaryotes.

 Mitochondria

 Mitochondria are organelles that synthesize the energy-carrying molecule ATP for the cell by metabolizing carbon-based macromolecules.
 The presence of DNA in mitochondria and proteins, derived from mtDNA, suggest that this organelle may have been a prokaryote prior to its integration into the proto-eukaryote.
-Mitochondria are regarded as organelles rather than endosymbionts because mitochondria and the host cells share some parts of their genome, undergo mitosis simultaneously, and provide each other with means to produce energy.
+Mitochondria are regarded as organelles rather than endosymbionts because mitochondria and the host cells share some parts of their genome, undergo division simultaneously, and provide each other with means to produce energy.
 The endomembrane system and nuclear membrane were hypothesized to have derived from the protomitochondria.

 Nuclear membrane

 The presence of a nucleus is one major difference between eukaryotes and prokaryotes.
 Some conserved nuclear proteins between eukaryotes and prokaryotes suggest that these two types had a common ancestor.
 Another theory behind nucleation is that early nuclear membrane proteins caused the cell membrane to fold and form a sphere with pores like the nuclear envelope.

 As a way of forming a nuclear membrane, endosymbiosis could be expected to use less energy than if the cell was to develop a metabolic process to fold the cell membrane for the purpose.
 Digesting engulfed cells without energy-producing mitochondria would have been challenging for the host cell.
 On this view, membrane-bound bubbles or vesicles leaving the protomitochondria may have formed the nuclear envelope.

 The process of symbiogenesis by which the early eukaryotic cell integrated the proto-mitochondrion likely included protection of the archaeal host genome from the release of reactive oxygen species.
 These would have been formed during oxidative phosphorylation and ATP production by the proto-mitochondrion.
 The nuclear membrane may have evolved as an adaptive innovation for protecting against nuclear genome DNA damage caused by reactive oxygen species.
 Substantial transfer of genes from the ancestral proto-mitochondrial genome to the nuclear genome likely occurred during early eukaryotic evolution.
 The greater protection of the nuclear genome against reactive oxygen species afforded by the nuclear membrane may explain the adaptive benefit of this gene transfer.